-As required by Section 14A of the Securities Exchange Act of 1934, as amended, we are providing our stockholders an opportunity to cast a non-binding advisory vote on the compensation of our Named Executive Officers, as disclosed pursuant to the compensation disclosure rules of the SEC and set forth in this Proxy Statement (including the CD&A, compensation tables and narratives accompanying those tables).
+As required by Section 14A of the Exchange Act we are providing our stockholders an opportunity to cast a non-binding advisory vote on the compensation of our Named Executive Officers, as disclosed pursuant to the compensation disclosure rules of the SEC and set forth in this Proxy Statement (including the Compensation Discussion and Analysis, compensation tables and narratives accompanying those tables).
 This non-binding advisory vote is also referred to as a "say-on-pay" vote.

-As described more fully in the CD&A, the Company's executive compensation program is designed to align the interests of our executives with the interests of our stockholders, hold our executives accountable for performance, and attract, retain and motivate qualified and high-performing executives.
+As described more fully in the Compensation Discussion and Analysis, the Company's executive compensation program is designed to align the interests of our executives with the interests of our stockholders, hold our executives accountable for performance, and attract, retain and motivate qualified and high-performing executives.
 The program seeks to align executive compensation with stockholder value on an annual and long-term basis through a combination of annual incentives and long-term incentives.
-The compensation of our Named Executive Officers identified in our 2020 Proxy Statement received the support of approximately 80% of the votes cast on our say-on-pay proposal at our June 2020 annual meeting.
-We maintained our executive compensation philosophy, focused on performance-based compensation with rigorous goals, in fiscal year 2021 and did not adjust any of the goals established under our executive compensation programs despite the impact of the global pandemic.
+The compensation of our Named Executive Officers identified in our 2021 Proxy Statement received the support of approximately 96% of the votes cast on our say-on-pay proposal at our June 2021 annual meeting.
+We maintained our executive compensation philosophy, focused on performance-based compensation with rigorous goals, in fiscal year 2022 and did not adjust any of the goals established under our executive compensation programs despite the impact of the global pandemic.